 Bolton School Senior Boys

 At some stage, most people in school become involved with the pastoral side of school life.
 We hope our system works well because of good relations and frequent personal contacts, including sound staff/pupil relationships.
-This area of the School's work is led by the Deputy Head, Mr Wardle, and many staff (not just academic staff) and pupils put in great efforts in this regard on behalf of the school community.
+This area of the School's work is led by the Deputy Head (Pastoral), Mrs Brandon, and many staff (not just academic staff) and pupils put in great efforts in this regard on behalf of the school community.
 The preservation of a warm, caring, friendly and ordered setting for our main activities is vital.

 Form Teachers- each boy is placed in a form unit under the supervision and direction of a Form Teacher.
 He or she is the key member of staff with responsibility for your son.
 In addition to routine functions, they act as a channel for information between school, home and the boys.
 Knowing the boys individually is very important and time is set aside for one-to-one interviews.
 The general atmosphere and tone of the classes and form bases depend on the Form Teachers and they should be the first contact for parents who have a concern about their son.

 Year Heads- each group has its own Year Head who has oversight of the pastoral care, discipline and academic progress of all the boys in that particular cohort.

 They correlate standards and deal with more serious problems of behaviour, academic work or personal difficulties and support form teachers, pupils and parents when needed.

 Head of Year 8: Mrs M A Ryder